umbraco/UmbracoDocs/13/umbraco-cms/extending/health-check/guides/macroerrors.md

 _Checks to make sure macro errors are not set to throw a YSOD (yellow screen of death), which would prevent certain or all pages from loading completely._

 {% hint style="warning" %}
 Macros will be removed in the next version.
-Consider using Partial Views or blocks in Rich Text Editor.
+Consider using Partial Views or Blocks in Rich Text Editor.
 {% endhint %}

 ## How to fix this health check